 Now, one of the fundamental questions that we have to ask is: what is this serara we're talking about?
 It's not only kingship, at least the way the Rambam understands it.
-Remember that the Rambam is one of the major pillars of codification - he's not the only pillar, but he is one of the major pillars of codification.
+Remember that the Rambam is one of the major pillars of codification - he's not the only pillar, but he is a force to contend with.
 How do we understand what this serara is?
 How do we define it?
-Remember, it includes kings and Kohanim Gedolim, the head of the army - but that we all can understand.
-They had the powers over life and death.
-But one who's in charge of the distribution of water that went to the fields?
-Why is that serara?
+That it includes kings and Kohanim Gedolim, the head of the army -that we all can understand.
+They had the power over life and death.
+But one who's in charge of the distribution of water that went to the fields - why is that serara?
 I don't think that life and death was the issue that concerned them with this job.
 Also, a different Gemara talks about the person who goes around checking the weights and measures, to make sure the measures are right.
 That's also serara.